Production in Voice Over Auditions: How Complex Does it Need to Be?

 Auditions: Dry Voice or Full Production?

-Recording your voice for an audition is one thing but adding tracks with music and sound effects is another.
+Recording your voice for an audition is one thing, but adding tracks with music and sound effects as a way of learning the art of production, is another.

-“Dry voice” is the industry’s way of saying unadulterated sound.
+The term “dry voice” is the industry’s way of saying an unadulterated sound.
 When you are required to record a dry voice track, all you should be doing is providing your read, nothing more.
 That means no music, no sound effects, no effects on your voice… you get the picture.
+When you audition, you should be supplying a dry read.
+The reason is simple, it’s 100% you.

-hat it is that you are auditioning for, you may find that produced audio may either help or hinder your chances of landing the gig.
-Dry voice is safe, but remember, it’s not always the safe choices that get noticed… Having said that, whether you decide to do dry voice exclusively or dabble in production, always make sure that your vocal choices with regard to interpretation are unique and demonstrate how you would best serve the client.
+As a rule of thumb, whether you decide to do dry voice exclusively (for auditions and demos) or dabble in production, always make sure that your vocal choices with regard to interpretation are unique and demonstrate how you would best serve the client.

 What’s Your Auditioning Style?

 How do you approach the audition process?
 We’d love to hear what has worked well for you, including how you tackle auditions and demos differently!

 Personally I only provide dry voice.
 From my experience most sound engineers request no effects, as after you’ve provided the recording they will final mix with the client.
 Recording dry voice also means you have nothing to hide.
 Using effects to mask a voice’s lack of ability or poor acoustic installation won’t keep you in the business for long.
 Arguably unless you’ve been specifically asked to ‘boost’ your voice then don’t do it!– Marc

 Your auditions not only gives a sample of your artistic abilities, it also gives a sample of your audio quality.
 If you produce or mask your audition, subsequently land the gig and are asked to submit the final recording dry, then what?
 As a seeker or sound engineer I would feel deceived.